apache/trafficcontrol/docs/source/api/cdns_name_configs_monitoring.rst

 	:totalTpsThreshold:  A threshold amount of transactions per second that this :term:`Delivery Service` is configured to handle
 	:xmlId:              An integral, unique identifier for this Deliver Service (named "xmlId" for legacy reasons)

-:profiles: An array of the profiles in use by the :term:`cache server` s and :term:`Delivery Service`\ s belonging to this CDN
+:profiles: An array of the :term:`Profiles` in use by the :term:`cache servers` and :term:`Delivery Services` belonging to this CDN

-	:name:       The profile's name
+	:name:       The :term:`Profile`'s :ref:`profile-name`
-	:parameters: An array of the parameters in this profile that relate to monitoring configuration.
-This can be ``null`` if the servers using this profile cannot be monitored (e.g. Traffic Routers)
+	:parameters: An array of the :term:`Parameters` in this :term:`Profile` that relate to monitoring configuration.
+This can be ``null`` if the servers using this :term:`Profile` cannot be monitored (e.g. Traffic Routers)

 		:health.connection.timeout:                 A timeout value, in milliseconds, to wait before giving up on a health check request
 		:health.polling.url:                        A URL to request for polling health.
 Substitutions can be made in a shell-like syntax using the properties of an object from the ``"trafficServers"`` array